 Academy participants will form a cohort to grow their skills as facilitators, coaches, and servant leaders.
 They’ll learn to guide their teams through meaningful change.
 They’ll choose the most important topics to cover.
 And they’ll create a community to support and sustain their efforts over time.

 Organizations must become more adaptive to not just survive, though thrive.
 An effective Scrum Master enables adaptability and evolutionary improvement at the team level.
 Team members increase their engagement and satisfaction as they reach higher levels of performance.
 Their productivity and quality go up, and they deliver more value.
 They help achieve goals for the organization and its customers.

-Each run of the Academy will be different.
-The first session will cover some essential, required topics.
-However, subsequent sessions will be created from a pool of topical modules.
-Each cohort will create a ranked backlog of the important topics.
+A two-day workshop.
+Each run of the Academy will be tailored to the needs of participants.
+Each session will cover some essential, required topics.
+Additionally, much of the workshop content will be selected from a pool of topical modules.
+Each session will create a ranked backlog of the important topics.
 The backlog’s priority will reflect their learning needs and goals.
 The backlog of topics will not be locked in.
 As the cohort learns together their backlog’s contents and ordering will be able to flex.
 Ensuring that the topic being addressed is the most important is critical!